Ignaz Cornova

 Ignaz Cornova (25 July 1740 – 25 July 1822) was a Jesuit priest who had spent his life and career in Bohemia.
 His family provenance was Italian, but his social and professional network revolved around the ethnically German community centred on Prague.
-He can be variously described as an historian, a teacher, an author and an early representative of the European Catholic Enlightenment movement.
+He can be variously described as a historian, a teacher, an author and an early representative of the European Catholic Enlightenment movement.
 He was also a prominent Freemason.

 Life

 Ignaz Cornova was born and died in Prague.
 His father was a businessman originally from Como.
 He attended the Jesuit Gymnasium (Secondary school) within the old city-walls of Prague.
 Between 1756 and 1759 (sources differ) he himself became a member of the Jesuit order.
 He went on to undertake a further period of training in Brünn (as Brno would have been known at that time).
 He spent a year as a student in Bresnitz during 1759/60 and then between 1760 and 1764 studied at Olomouc/Olmütz where the focus of his studies was on philosophy and theology.
 Cornova was ordained in 1770 after which he pursued a teaching career, focusing initially on grammar and quickly broadening his scope to include poetry, Classical Greek and humanities subjects more broadly.

 From his own subsequently published correspondence it appears that Cornova was working as a school teacher well before the conclusion of his university studies.
 He started teaching at the Jesuit Gymnasium (Secondary school) in Brünn in 1762.
 During 1770/71 his teaching career was interrupted by the demands of his priestly duties.
 Then between 1771 and 1773 he was employed in Chomutov/Komotau (roughly equidistant between Leipzig and Prague) as a "Präses" (loosely, "professor" or "senior teacher") at both the Jesuit seminary and the city gymnasium (secondary school) in Chomutov/Komotau (roughly equidistant between Leipzig and Prague).
 Pupils whom he taught during this period included the railway pioneer František Josef Gerstner.
 He then, early in 1773, became a professor of poetry and Classical Greek at the Jesuit college in Klatovy/Klattau, a town with a strong Jesuit presence, located to the south-west of Prague.